hacdias/LEIC/report/README.md

 To avoid a client stumbling in a situation where they talk different replicas and getting the inconsistent results, we decided to implement a request-response cache.
 The cache stores the last _n_ requests and if we receive a request from a replica whose timestamp is older than what the client has previously seen, we return the cached value instead.

+## Final Remarks

+Despite COVID-19, we were able to successfully complete our project in due time, which allowed us to enjoy this emmersive experience into the decentralized systems... with gossips.